Auto-enrolment and phasing of contribution increases

-Pay Reference Period (PRP) overlapping the start of tax years in 2018 and 2019(Expand content) (Minimise content)
+Pay Reference Period (PRP) overlapping the start of the tax year beginning 6 April 2019(Expand content) (Minimise content)

-The new minimum contribution rates apply from 6 April 2018 and 6 April 2019.
+The new minimum contribution rates apply from 6 April 2019.
 SmartEnrol will continue to check and inform you whether the contributions being paid meet the minimum required by legislation, set out above.
 Where the PRP spans 6 April SmartEnrol will calculate the contributions for the purposes of this check on a pro-rata basis.

-If you don’t use SmartEnrol, you should check how your software provider intends to deal with any required increase at 6 April 2018 and 6 April 2019.
+If you don’t use SmartEnrol, you should check how your software provider intends to deal with any required increase at 6 April 2019.

 You need to consider how to amend your payroll processes to make sure that the required minimum contributions are paid at the right time.
 We recommend that you speak to your payroll provider (this could be in-house or provided by a third-party) as early as possible to understand how this will work for you.